Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

     When selecting this option, the drop-down list on the right is locked.
 Leave it blank (**Any**) if you want to specify an individual country in the drop-down list on the right.
   - Click the drop-down list on the right to select an individual country.
 All available countries in the system are displayed.

+  > [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

 **Ship-to country**